Kingdom of Asturias: Mythology

 There are also myths about the Asturian monarchy that are rooted in Jewish and Christian traditions rather than pagan ones: the Chronica ad Sebastianum tells of an extraordinary event that happened when Alfonso I died.
 While the noblemen were holding a wake for him, there could be heard celestial canticles sung by angels.
 They recited the following text of the Book of Isaiah (which happens to be the same that was read by the Mozarabic priests during the Vigil of the Holy Saturday):

 This canticle was recited by Hezekiah, king of Judah, after his recovery from a serious illness.
 In these verses, the king regretted with distress his departure to sheol, the Jewish underworld, a shady place where he would not see God nor men any more.

 Asturias also has examples of the king in the mountain myth.
 According to the tradition, it is still today possible to see king Fruela walking around the Jardín de los Reyes Caudillos (a part of the Oviedo Cathedral), and it is said that his grandson, the famous cavalier Bernardo del Carpio, sleeps in a cave in the Asturian mountains.
 The story tells that one day a peasant went into a certain cave to retrieve his lost cow and heard a strong voice who declared to be Bernardo del Carpio, victor over the Franks in Roncevaux.
 After saying he had lived alone for centuries in that cave, he told the peasant: "Give me your hand, so that I can see how strong are men today".
 The shepherd, scared, gave him the horn of the cow, which, when seized by the giant man, was immediately broken.
 The poor villager ran away terrified, but not without hearing Bernardo say: "Current men are not like those who helped me to kill Frenchmen in Roncevaux".

 Legacy

-The Kingdom of Asturias was, in its infancy, an indigenous reaction of Astures and Cantabri to a foreign invasion.
-These people had already fought the Romans in the Cantabrian Wars, and initially resisted Romanisation.
-Although they preserved many characteristics of their pre-Roman culture, their Celtic languages were later lost in favor of Latin.

 This kingdom is the birthplace of an influential European medieval architectural style: Asturian pre-Romanesque.
 This style of architecture was founded during the reign of Ramiro I.

 This small kingdom was a milestone in the fight against the adoptionist heresy, with Beatus of Liébana as a major figure.
-In the time of Alfonso II, the shrine of Santiago de Compostela was "found".
+In the time of Alfonso II, the shrine of Santiago de Compostela was founded.
 The pilgrimage to Santiago, Camiño de Santiago, was a major nexus within Europe, and many pilgrims (and their money) passed through Asturias on their way to Santiago de Compostela.